dharmendraIND/Competitive-Programming/README.md

 # Competitive-Programming
-leetcode, hackerrank,codechef and various other different competative programming questions will be use in this repo for personal use.
+Leetcode, hackerrank, CodeChef, and various other competitive programming questions will be used in this repo for personal use.